opichon/propel-s3object-behavior/README.md

 In order to provide a modest degree of obfuscation, we recommend the following pattern:

-  * in your web pages, use an internal url, that is, a url pointing to a page in your app's own domain
+  * in your web pages, use an internal url, i.e. a url pointing to a page in your app's own domain
   * server-side, when that page is requested, redirect to the AWS S3 presigned url.

 ```php